hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

 ## Keep to single word names as much as possible.

-Try to avoid names like: `LogOfUpdates` and use single word names like `Journal`.
+Avoid names like `LogOfUpdates` and use single word names like `Journal`.
 This applies to functions, variables, data types, and everything else.

 ## Avoid abbreviations / acronyms.